 Kill Fire Dead in Its Tracks

 Will Flamecheck M-111 work on areas that are painted or sealed?
-No, sealed items need to be painted with Flamecheck Paint-IN, Paint-X, Firewall-X, Firewall-IN, FIF Clear Coat-In and FIF Clear Coat-X. Can I apply Flamecheck M-111 months or years before the fire comes through?
-Yes, depending on what you are treating and where it’s located.
-In protected areas it will last the life of the treated item.
-If exposed to heavy rain, depending upon the what the substrate is made of it might get wash it off more quickly.
+No, Flamecheck M-111 must be absorbed into the substrate in order for it to work.
+So, sealed items need to be painted with Flamecheck Paint-IN, Paint-X, Firewall-X, Firewall-IN, FIF Clear Coat-In, and FIF Clear Coat-X. Can I apply Flamecheck M-111 months or years before the fire comes through?
+No, depending on what you are treating and where it’s located.
+On interior applications, it will last the life of the treated item, unless washed out.
+If exposed to rain or water, depending upon what the substrate is made of it might get wash it off more quickly.
 However, if you have treated your garden plants and it rains, Flamecheck M-111 turns into a natural fertilizer.
-It’s best to keep a 5-gallon bucket or two in the garage just in case you want to spray the grass and make a 5 foot barrier around your house before evacuating.
+It’s best to keep a few 5-gallon buckets in the garage just in case you want to spray the grass and make a 5-foot barrier around your house before evacuating.
 It will give you that extra barrier that you may need.
 Flamecheck M-111 has an unlimited shelf life in a sealed container, do not allow Flamecheck M-111 to freeze.

-What should I do if I want to prepared months or years before a wildfire is near my home?
+What should I do if I want to prepare months or years before a wildfire is near my home?

 The best protection is planning in advance.
 When building or remodeling, always use “Class A” fire-rated materials, such as siding, or metal and clay roofing tiles.